 IV.
-VACATION DOCUMENT:
+Vacation Document:

 - A. If the petition is approved, at the petitioner's expense, a survey plat must be prepared by an Alaska Registered Land Surveyor and submitted for review and approval.
-These submittals are subject to a review fee of \$192.00, for up to 6 hours of staff time. - B. The petition approval becomes null and void if a survey plat is not submitted and recorded within 18 months of the Final Finding and Decision and State Platting Resolution approval dates. - C. DNR and DOT&PF approval of the final vacation document is required.
+These submittals are subject to a review fee of \$192.00, for up to 6 hours of staff time. - B. The petition approval becomes null and void if a survey plat is not submitted and recorded within 24 months of the Final Finding and Decision effective date.

+C. DNR and DOT&PF approval of the final vacation document is required.

-V. ALTERNATIVE:
+V. Alternative: